Product Liability

 The answer to this will depend on whether or not your business is involved in the production, supply or sale or products or physical goods.
 If your business function does involve this, then Product Liability should be a cover to consider.

-If an employee suffers an injury while working for your business, Product liability insurance will not provide any coverage for this.
-If your business employs staff or contractors, you will need to take out Workers’ Compensation to cover them.
+If an employee suffers an injury while working for your business, Product Liability insurance will not provide any coverage for this.
+If your business employs staff or contractors, you can take out Workers’ Compensation to cover them.

 Is Product Liability Insurance tax-deductible?